Civil Liberties Case Files at the National Archives at Atlanta

 Case filed over the legality of using busing as a means of bringing about desegregation of public schools.

-Case challenging the policy of the defendants of establishing and maintaining adequate free transportation to and from school for white children while failing and refusing to provide or maintain free bus transportation to and from school to Negro children because of their race or color.
+Case challenging the policy of the defendants of establishing and maintaining adequate free transportation to and from school for white children while failing and refusing to provide or maintain free bus transportation to and from school to African American children because of their race.

 - Viola Louise Duvall, et al. v.
 J. F. Seignous 1943 Case No.: 1082